-You probably already do this before you start, but remember to wash frequently as you go.
-You can easily transfer bacteria from uncooked meat to cooked, or from surfaces to your meat, so make it a habit to wash regularly, and especially every time after you touch raw meat.
+You probably already do this before you start but remember to wash frequently as you go.
+You can transfer bacteria from uncooked meat to cooked or from surfaces to your meat easily, so make it a habit to wash regularly, and especially every time after you touch raw meat.

 2. Use Your Favorite Marinade

-Let your meat sit in your favorite sauce for at least 30 minutes before cooking (more if you have time).
+Let your meat marinate for at least 30 minutes before cooking ― more if you have time.
 The American Institute for Cancer Research (AICR) states that marinade is like a barrier between your meat and the dangerous chemicals that can deposit onto it.

-Word of warning: don’t use regular barbeque sauce as a marinade.
-Researchers found in one study that while marinating meat in teriyaki and a turmeric-garlic marinade reduced HCA levels, the barbeque sauce actually doubled and even tripled levels of HCA after 15 minutes cooking time.
-Researchers believe it was the fructose sweetener in the sauce that caused the increase, so avoid sugary barbeque sauces until after the meat is cooked.
+Word of warning, however ― don’t use regular barbecue sauce as a marinade.
+Researchers found in one study that while marinating meat in teriyaki and a turmeric-garlic marinade reduced HCA levels, tomato-based barbecue sauce doubled and even tripled levels of HCA after 15 minutes cooking time.
+Researchers believe it was the fructose sweetener in the sauce that caused the increase, so avoid sugary barbecue sauces until after the meat is cooked.

 3. Prevent Foodborne Illness

 Keeping your food safe from bacteria requires several steps.
-In addition to regularly washing your hands, keep raw food separate from cooked food, and use separate tools when handling each.
-Marinate the meat in the refrigerator, and use a meat thermometer to be sure food is properly cooked (but not overcooked).
+In addition to washing your hands regularly, keep raw food separate from cooked food, and use separate tools when handling each.
+Marinate the meat in the refrigerator and use a meat thermometer to be sure food is properly cooked but not overcooked.

-Once the food is cooked, move it to the side of the grill rack so it stays hot until ready to serve.
+Once the food is cooked, move it to the side of the grill rack so that it stays hot until ready to serve.
 Make sure it’s not still cooking, but just resting where it’s warm.
-Don’t let cold foods sit out for more than two hours, or one hour if it’s 90 degrees Fahrenheit or hotter.
-Keep hot foods warm until serving.
+Don’t let cold foods sit out for more than two hours or one hour if it’s 90 degrees Fahrenheit or hotter.
+Keep hot foods warm until it’s time to serve.

 4. Skin It

-Believe it or not, chicken barbequed with the skin produces far higher amounts of HCAs than beef.
+Believe it or not, chicken barbecued with the skin produces far higher amounts of HCAs than beef.
 You can increase safety easily by skinning the chicken before cooking.
-Simply remove the skin and then marinade the meat in your favorite sauce.
+Remove the skin and then marinate the meat as desired.